jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-Which creatures are covered by the Prone *Attacks Affected* effect?
+Which creatures are affected by the Prone *Attacks Affected* effect?
 Back: Both the Prone creature and any attackers.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1774379791659-->